jquinby/jekyll-now/about.md

 _The Catholic Sourcebook_, Fr.
 Peter Klein
 _The Spirit of the Liturgy_, Cardinal Joseph Ratzinger (Pope Benedict XVI)
 _Catechism of the Catholic Church_
+_This Is Our Church: A History of Catholicism_, Michael Pennock
+_Pilgrim Church_, William Bausch

 ---
 Completed, most recent at the top: